lucasvmiguel/text-injestor/README.md

 ## Overview

-An application that can ingest text, calculate statistics on the data & report back those stats.
+An application that can ingest text, calculate statistics on the data and report back those stats.

 Usually, I prefer a code without a lot of comments, but I think it is the best way to explain my logic in this case.